vman-tool/vman3-frontend/README.md

 Run 'npm install' to install dependencies then,

-install angular cli if not available 'npm install -g @angular/cli@18'
+To install angular cli if not available 'npm install -g @angular/cli@18'

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.